Take look at your bookshelf.

 Awesome, huh?
 But you might just be thinking…”But why two?
 Surely, one would suffice.
 What’s really the difference?”

 Trust me.
 Before I got into it, I was asking the same questions.
-However, a close examination concludes that each of these two services have their own merits.
+However, a close examination concludes that each of these two services has their own merits.

 Let’s take a closer look into each of them and find out which option is the best one for you.